laihott/AutoMeta/README.md

 # changed background to darkgrey
 # moved CCS to seperate stylesheet

-basic genaertion of gallery using php - trail run opens directory and takes each image in directory and displays it. needs major refining dynamic php script genertaing gallery
+#basic genaertion of gallery using php - trail run
+#opens directory and takes each image in directory and displays it.
+#needs major refining
+#dynamic php script genertaing gallery
+ #thumbnail dynmaic view added display issues to be resolved